hauntsaninja/hauntsaninja.github.io/posts/cpython_recursion_crash.md

 ---
 title = "Crashes from recursion in CPython" date = "March 5, 2023"
+summary = "Can you still make the Python interpreter segfault with a simple recursive function?"
 ---

 When OpenAI first started experimenting with generative code models in 2020, we found even tiny